 What to Do

 Start your trip along the Thousand Springs Scenic Byway near Hagerman with your sights set on Blue Heart Springs.
 This riverside oasis is filled with turquoise waters, but you’ll have to work to get there.
-First, head to Banbury Hot Springs to rent a kayak or standup paddleboard as your mode of transportation (paddles and life jackets are included).
+First, head to Banbury Hot Springs or 1000 Springs Tours to rent a kayak or standup paddleboard as your mode of transportation (paddles and life jackets are included).
 You can also pick up paddle by paddle directions at the rental facility.
 Then, hit the water.
 Please note: this adventure requires some dedicated arm strength, so make sure you have the time and physical stamina to tackle the mighty Snake River’s current.

 After all that paddling, chill out with some locally made ice cream at CloverLeaf Creamery in Buhl, which dishes up hand-scooped ice cream and other fresh dairy products like mike and butter(the dairy farm is only four miles from this downtown shop!).
 With dreamy flavors like Butter Pecan, Chocolate Peanut Butter and good old-fashioned Strawberry, you’ll likely find yourself making more than one visit here.